 You’ve read one or both of my books, Sugar Shock or Beyond Sugar Shock, but would like personal guidance to Easily Achieve Sugar Freedom.

-You want to look and feel younger, turn heads whereever you go, and out-perform people 15 years younger.
+You want to look and feel younger, turn heads whereever you go, and out-perform people 15 years younger

 Connie’s new book, Beyond Sugar Shock, has been endorsed by Dr. Wayne W. Dyer and many others.
 Her first book, Sugar Shock, was praised by Dr. Mehmet Oz.

 The tour — which also is intended to help people discover that Life is Sweeter without Sweets™ — will raise awareness about the harmful dangers of over-eating sweets and refined carbs.
-(The average person over-indulges in these fast-acting, non-foods, whether she or he knows it or not.)
-The Sugar Freedom & Forgiveness World Tour is commemorating Connie’s 15-year-sugar-free-iversary (of mostly shunning those dangerous sweets).
-It is dedicated to Connie’s recently deceased mother.
+(The average person over-indulges in these fast-acting non-foods, whether she or he knows it or not.)

+Connie is a certified life coach (Institute for Professional Excellence in Coaching or iPEC), certified health coach (Institute for Integrative Nutrition), and accomplished reporter (with a master’s of science degree in journalism from Northwestern University’s respected Medill School of Journalism).
 She hosts the popular Gab with the Gurus Show, for which she interviews bestselling authors and experts in a variety of fields, from wellness to relationships to social networking.